 10.1.2 Minimizing Less than Optimal Dispatch.
 The Parties agree that, as a general matter, they should minimize financial harm to one RTO that results from the M2M coordination process initiated by the other RTO that produces less than optimal dispatch.

 10.1.3 Use M2M Whenever Binding a M2M Flowgate.
 During normal operating conditions, the M2M redispatch process will be initiated by the Monitoring RTO whenever an M2M Flowgate that is eligible for redispatch is constrained and therefore binding in its dispatch.
-Coordinated operation of the Ramapo PARs is the default condition and does not require initiation by either Party to occur.
+Coordinated operation of the NY-NJ PARs is the default condition and does not require initiation by either Party to occur.

 10.1.4 Most Limiting Flowgate.
 Generally, controlling to the most limiting Flowgate provides the preferable operational and financial outcome.
 In principle and as much as practicable, the M2M coordination process will take place on the most limiting Flowgate, and to that Flowgate’s actual limit (thermal, reactive, stability).